-Mercury's Mace 303

-His herald-wand, caduceus (κηρύκεων), symbolizing his office

-as messenger of the gods, by which he gave or took away

-sleep, summoned souls from Hades, or sent them thither.

-He leers and sneers at me 304

-"His nose and sardonic laugh," in original.
+Mercury's Mace 303 His herald-wand, caduceus (κηρύκειον), symbolizing his office as messenger of the gods, by which he gave or took away sleep, summoned souls from Hades, or sent them thither.
+He leers and sneers at me 304 "His nose and sardonic laugh," in original.
 For nose, see above, p.
 385. There is some doubt as to the origin of "Sardonic."
-In Homer, Plato, etc., it is given Sardanic, (as if from $\sigma \alpha i \rho \omega$, to grin, which is the probable derivation.)
+In Homer, Plato, etc., it is given Sardanic, (as if from σαίρω, to grin, which is the probable derivation.)
 Others derive it from sardonion, a plant of Sardinia, which puckers the face when eaten.
-The ancients spoke of other kinds of risibility: the Ionic, Megaric, Chian laughs, Ajax's laugh, etc.

-Thomas Linacre 305

-Holding up our Fingers 306

-No Scruple 306

-The Ovation 309

-Stumbled at the very Threshold 312

-Such a kind of Judge as the Cuckoo and Nightingale

-• • • 319

-That is, an Ass according to the fable.

-I have begun 321

-have led off the dance."
+The ancients spoke of other kinds of risibility: the Ionic, Megaric, Chian laughs, Ajax's laugh, etc. 305 to be mentioned with honour in connection with the revival of Greek learning, 1460-1524.
+He studied under Chalcondylas at Florence, and brought his Greek to Oxford.
+The "stupid party" there called themselves "Trojans," as a mark of hostility to the new learning.
+He was also the means of founding the College of Physicians.
+Holding up our Fingers 306 No Scruple i.e., Difficulty, Scrupulus (Lat.) a pebble.
+306 The Ovation 309 A punning allusion to ova , eggs, of which they were partaking.
+On ovation and triumph , see above, p.
+395. Stumbled at the very Threshold 312 "Struck (like a ship) in the very harbour;" another ancient form of the proverb. - Such a kind of Judge as the Cuckoo and Nightingale 319 That is, an Ass according to the fable. • • 321 Original. " præul agi" which may be paraphrased.
+"I J21 have led off the dance."
 The allusion is to the Salii, or dancing priests of Mars, the leader of whom was called prasul.
 Like the modern, "I have opened the ball."
 It may be worth noticing that with the Romans dancing was essentially a religious performance, and was not respectable otherwise.
 There is certainly a close connexion between religious enthusiasm and rhythmic movements of the body.
 Witness King David; Milton's dance of angels in Paradise Lost; Ranters and Shakers.
 Sterne (Sentimental Journey), watching a family dance at a French peasant's house, says: "I fancied I could distinguish an elevation of spirit different from that which is the cause or the effect of simple jollity.
 In a word, I thought I beheld religion mixing in the dance!"
-Poets are always reflecting, etc 321 7.61 .
-1 323 Harmless Thunderbolts 323 A Sort of Lightning that proceeds from a Glass, etc An old Greek saying; whence our "flash in the pan."
+Poets are always reflecting, etc 321 Mischievous Deities 323 323 A Sort of Lightning that proceeds from a Glass, etc An old Greek saying; whence our "flash in the pan."
 324 That you are not become blacker than a Coal before now.
 From the effect of excommunicating curses.
 324 Ask me any Thing that you have a Mind to ask me Lit., "Inquire from heaven even to earth."
 A proverb, from Plautus.
 325